TrueBlocks/trueblocks-core/src/apps/ethprice/README.md

 ## ethprice

 The `ethprice` tool provides Ethereum price data to various `quickBlocks` tools or for other purposes.
-Currently, the tool retrieves data in five minute increments through the Poloniex API.
-In the future, we will add other sources of pricing data and provide mechanism to specify how to calculate price data given multiple sources.
-Ultimately, we presume this data will be provided under consensus, but until that time, we provide this tool.
+Currently, the `ethprice` retrieves data using the Poloniex API.
+In future versions, we intend to add other sources of pricing data and provide a mechanism to specify an averaging calculate given multiple price sources.
+Ultimately, we hope Ethereum/fiat price data appears under consensus, but until that time, QuickBlocks uses `ethprice`.
+Powered, in part, by Poloniex<sup>&reg;<sup>
 #### Usage

 `Usage:`    ethprice -a|-f|-p|-w|-t|-v|-h